angular/angular/aio/content/tutorial/toh-pt2.md

 * Insert an `<li>` within the `<ul>` that displays properties of a `hero`.
 * Sprinkle some CSS classes for styling (you'll add the CSS styles shortly).

-Make it look like this:
+Make the list part of the template look like this:

 <code-example path="toh-pt2/src/app/heroes/heroes.component.1.html" region="list" title="heroes.component.html (heroes template)" linenums="false">
 </code-example>